EvgeniErmakov/it-academy-devOps-project/README.md

 ### Group number: md-sa2-21-22 ###

-# Description of application for deployment: #
+# Description of application for deployment #

 ### Name of application: Wordpress ###